zackc0302/runPowerNetwork-alternation/README.md

 # Hierarchical RL with Alternating Updates for Power Network Topology

-This repository contains the code for experiments conducted for my master thesis realized at Amsterdam Machine Learning Lab and TenneT.
+This repository builds upon and modifies the code from [bmanzack's runPowerNetworks](https://github.com/bmanczak/runPowerNetworks)

+Aimming to use alternation update to stablize the powerNetwork

 ## Paper